Tax Planning & Preparation for Individual Tax Returns

 Here are some things we need:

-If you are self employed and file your business taxes as part of your individual taxes, we will additional information.
+If you are self employed and file your business taxes as part of your individual taxes, we will need additional information.
 This includes your business income, self-employment taxes, business expenses, investments, loans, etc. You need to consider all of these, and more, when filing your tax returns.

 Using this information, we can help you prepare your tax returns and determine how much money you owe the government.
 We can also help you estimate how much of a tax refund to expect!